bitjson/typescript-starter/README.md

 ### Browser libraries

-This starter currently doesn't run tests in a browser ([AVA](https://github.com/avajs/ava) tests in Node exclusively).
+This starter currently does **not** run tests in a browser ([AVA](https://github.com/avajs/ava) tests in Node exclusively).
 While the current testing system will be sufficient for most use cases, some projects will (also) need to implement a browser-based testing system like [karma-ava](https://github.com/avajs/karma-ava).
 (Pull requests welcome!)

 ### Dependency on `tslib`

 By default, this project requires [tslib](https://github.com/Microsoft/tslib) as a dependency.
 This is the recommended way to use Typescript's es6 &amp; es7 transpiling for sizable projects, but you can remove this dependency by removing the `importHelpers` compiler option in `tsconfig.json`.
 Depending on your usage, this may increase the size of your library significantly, as the Typescript compiler will inject it's helper functions directly into every file which uses them.
+(See also: [`noEmitHelpers` &rarr;](https://www.typescriptlang.org/docs/handbook/compiler-options.html))

-### Targetting Old Environments
+### Targeting Old Environments

 By default, this library targets environments with native (or already-polyfilled) support for es6 features.
 If your library needs to target Internet Explorer, outdated Android browsers, or versions of Node older than v4, you may need to change the `target` in `tsconfig.json` to `es5` (rather than `es6`) and bring in a Promise polyfill (such as [es6-promise](https://github.com/stefanpenner/es6-promise)).

 It's a good idea to maintain 100% unit test coverage, and always test in the environments you target.